Breathless (1960 film)

-Breathless (À bout de souffle) is a 1960 French crime drama film written and directed by Jean-Luc Godard.
+Breathless (À bout de souffle) is a 1960 French New Wave crime drama film written and directed by Jean-Luc Godard.
 It stars Jean-Paul Belmondo as a wandering criminal named Michel, and Jean Seberg as his American girlfriend Patricia.
 The film was Godard's first feature-length work and represented Belmondo's breakthrough as an actor.

 Breathless is an influential example of French New Wave (nouvelle vague) cinema.
 Along with François Truffaut's The 400 Blows and Alain Resnais's Hiroshima mon amour, both released a year earlier, it brought international attention to new styles of French filmmaking.
 At the time, Breathless attracted much attention for its bold visual style, which included then unconventional use of jump cuts.

 Upon its initial release in France, the film attracted over two million viewers.
-It has since been considered one of the best films ever made, appearing in Sight & Sound magazine's decennial polls of filmmakers and critics on the subject on multiple occasions.
+It has since been considered one of the best films ever made, repeatedly appearing in Sight & Sound magazine's decennial polls of filmmakers and critics on the subject.
 In May 2010, a fully restored version of the film was released in the United States to coincide with the film's 50th anniversary.

+American film critic of the time, Pauline Kael, called it the most important New Wave films to reach the United States.

 Plot

-Michel is a youthful, dangerous criminal who models himself on the film persona of Humphrey Bogart.
-After stealing a car in Marseille, Michel shoots and kills a policeman who has followed him onto a country road.
-Penniless and on the run from the police, he turns to an American love interest, Patricia, a student and aspiring journalist, who sells the New York Herald Tribune on the boulevards of Paris.
-The ambivalent Patricia unwittingly hides him in her apartment as he simultaneously tries to seduce her and call in a loan to fund their escape to Italy.
-Patricia says she is pregnant, probably with Michel's child.
-She learns that Michel is on the run when questioned by the police.
-Eventually she betrays him, but before the police arrive, she tells Michel what she has done.
-He is somewhat resigned to a life in prison, and does not try to escape at first.
-The police shoot him in the street, and after running along the block, he dies "à bout de souffle" ("out of breath").